-Comparisons: The flowers of Swamp Candles are quite similar to Whorled Loosestrife, Lysimachia quadrifolia L., but there the flowers are in a whorl from the leaf axils, not on a raceme and the plant grows in upland habitat, not wet areas.
+Comparisons: The flowers of Swamp Candles are quite similar to Whorled Loosestrife, Lysimachia quadrifolia, but there the flowers are in a whorl from the leaf axils, not on a raceme and the plant grows in upland habitat, not wet areas.
 Other examples of Lysimachia in the Garden are: Fringed Loosestrife, L. ciliata; Tufted Loosestrife, L. thyrsiflora; and Moneywort, L. nummularia.
 See also Prairie Loosestrife, L. quadriflora.

 Above: The inflorescence is an unbranched terminal raceme.
 Note the flower in the front with the extra petal.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

-Below: Lysimachia species may occassionally have extra petals as this flower shows at the 10 o'clock position - up to nine petals have been noted.
+Below: Lysimachia species may occasionally have extra petals as this flower shows at the 10 o'clock position - up to nine petals have been noted.
 The flower petals have a reddish base and are streaked with resin canals.
 The five stamens have filaments that are united at their bases and then surround the style.
 Note the very short narrow green sepals placed between the petals.
 These also have resin canal streaks.

 Below: The flowers have long stalks and when the flower fades, the sepals close around the ovary leaving the fading petals on the extended style.

-Below: 1st photo - The upper side of the leaf showing the dotting and the faint lateral veins.
+Below: 1st photo - The upper side of the leaf showing the gland dotting and the faint lateral veins.
 2nd photo - the leaf underside also shows the dotting.
 Both surfaces are smooth.

 In Minnesota Swamp Candles is found in almost all counties in the NE quadrant of the state and down as far as the metro area, then just 3 counties along the Mississippi - Goodhue, Winona and Houston.
 In North America Swamp Candles is found from the Mississippi River states eastward except the deep South.
 It is also know in the northwest corner states of Wash.
 Oreg. and Idaho.
 In Canada it is found in British Columbia and all the lower provinces from Manitoba eastward.